 - The city charges non-Poway residents a $5 fee for cars and $2 fee for motorcycles between March 1 and mid-November.

 - Here’s a list of our day hike essentials.

 We did this hike as part of a mission for Internet Adventure Club!
-Daniel is spending the next 30+ days traveling around the country and doing whatever missions you want him to do.
+Our friend, Daniel, is spending the next 30+ days traveling around the country and doing whatever missions you want him to do.
 You can even ask him to wash your car!
 If you’re on reddit, you might recognize him as the reddit travel guy.

-This is such a fun concept that we hope to do one day when we get our dream RV.
-Find out more and suggest missions for him here, and be sure to say hi to them for us if he does a mission for you! :)
+This is such a fun concept that we plan on doing when we get our dream RV.
+Also, find out more and suggest missions for him here, and be sure to say hi to them for us if he does a mission for you!